divyam26/gittest1/README.md

-# gitte
+# gittest1
-n

 these are the changes

-wq
-:wq
+this is change from github.